-PERFORMANCE STATISTICS/JOB OUTLOOK
+GREENVILLE CAMPUS PERFORMANCE STATISTICS/JOB OUTLOOK

-Paul Mitchell The School Murfreesboro is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+Paul Mitchell The School Greenville is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
 Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
 NACCAS requires schools to list the outcome rates for the main campus and all additional campuses as a whole.
-In this case, there are no additional campuses.-If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.
+In this case, Paul Mitchell The School Greenville is an additional campus of Paul Mitchell The School Fayetteville, the outcome rates provided are for all schools under this structure.
+The U.S. Department of Education, requires outcome rates be provided based upon the individual location.
+Outcome rates have also been provided for this individual location which is listed below.
+If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.